tohyuting/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Test case: Removing of a supplier or warehouse compulsory attribute e.g. `Name`, `Phone`, `Email` or `Address`<br>
       Expected: CLI-nic loads up without any suppliers or warehouses.
 The error will be logged in the log file.
+The error will specify that there are illegal values found in data\clinic.json and which entity (supplier or warehouse) have missing attributes.

    1. Test case: Editing Warehouse or Supplier to have the same name. e.g. 2 warehouses with the name `Charlotte Oliveiro warehouse`<br>
-      Expected: Similar to previous
+      Expected: CLI-nic loads up without any suppliers or warehouses.
+The error "Illegal values found in data\clinic.json: Warehouses list contains duplicate warehouse(s)" will be logged in the log file.

 1. Data will be saved automatically after every command
    1. Test case: Adding a new supplier or warehouse and close CLI-nic by clicking on "X" instead of exit command.
-Sample `add` command is documented in the section above.
+Sample `add` command is documented in the section above.</br>
       Expected: Reopen CLI-nic by double clicking on the jar file.
 The new supplier or warehouse added should be included in the respective supplier or warehouse list.